 Living at a distance from older family members can make home care needs easier to miss.
 As a matter of fact, many adult children of older parents never even realize that Mom and Dad need assistance until they come home for a visit or spend extended time together during the holidays.
 If you’re a family caregiver who lives far apart from your senior loved ones, it becomes that much more important to have a plan in place for emergencies and care.

-Effraim Home Care, the expert providers of home care in Allentown, PA and nearby communities, have compiled these helpful recommendations to assist in caregiving for long-distance families.
+Effraim Home Care, the expert providers of senior care in Abington, PA and nearby communities, have compiled these helpful recommendations to assist in caregiving for long-distance families.

 When you can’t just drive across town to help out, it is imperative to have family discussions about the “what ifs” that could happen with your loved ones, such as: